 - Because some mysterious substance was detected in my 12-year old’s carry-on luggage, my wife had the privilege of being on the receiving end of a very thorough, very public pat down.

 Family Time Works To Bring Family Back Together

 Now, that was just the tip of the iceberg; there were many more “pratfalls” in our comedy of errors.
 Yet, strangely enough, it was a wonderful trip!
 No joke.
 Believe me, we were stressed at times, but we were stressed together, as a family, and most of the time it worked to bring family back together instead of creating conflict among us.
 We had the same goals…to have a fun vacation.
 So, we didn’t argue or bicker (and when I say “we” I mean my 12- and 16-year old daughters).

-It was incredible to watch our daughters reconnect.
+It was incredible to watch our daughters reconnect and get along.
 The little one just loves her big sister, but at home Big Sis is consumed with friends, sleepovers and her phone.
 She is at the stage where she just doesn’t seem to have time for the family in a way that we’d like.
 And, that goes double for time with her little sister.

 But these two sisters were forced to be together in constant physical proximity for four days and it really served to bring family back together.
 They were connected emotionally as well, through all of our “lows” as well as the highs, and there were highs:

 Sure, we had our obstacles, but I’ll take them any day if they bring family back together, especially my girls.
 There are so many benefits of family time.
+What is the effect of family vacations on family relationships?
+Well, even a disastrous family vacation can bring family back together!
 What are your favorite family activities to bring family back together?

 Dream Big Quotes For Your Child